a2kohli/cse15l-lab-reports/lab1_report.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?`

-Type `yes` and press enter, then give your password; the whole interaction should look something like this once you give your password and are logged in:
+Type `yes` and press enter, then give your password.
+It should look like this after you are logged in:

 `# On your client
 ⤇ ssh cs15lsp23zz@ieng6.ucsd.edu